 The holiday has since gained prominence and is celebrated annually in one form or another across our great Nation.

-Just prior to this holiday's inception, Mr. Morton built a 30-room mansion in Nebraska City that his son later renovated into a 52-room mansion that very closely resembles the United States Whitehouse.
-It is now the: Arbor Lodge State Historical Park and Arboretum.
+Just prior to this holiday's inception, Mr. Morton constructed a 30-room mansion in Nebraska City that his son later renovated into a 52-room mansion.
+The structure very closely resembles the United State's Whitehouse.
+Today, it is the home of the: Arbor Lodge State Historical Park and Arboretum.
 On the property's land, and as the solicitor of Arbor day:

 “Trees were a central interest of J. Sterling Morton.
 He imported trees from all over the country in order to test their suitability to create windbreaks and otherwise break up the monotony of the great plains.
 The house is surrounded by 270 varieties of trees and shrubs, including gardens, apple orchards, and acres of oaks, maples, chestnuts, and pines, including at least 10 state-champion trees.”*2